 When Knull invaded Earth, the four Life Foundation symbiotes were sent to hunt down Dylan Brock and came into conflict with their estranged sister Scream, who had bonded to Andi Benton.
 They merged into Hybrid and - remote-piloted by Knull - attempted to assimilate the Scream symbiote, but were blown apart by hellfire conjured by Andi's Hell-Mark.
 With Andi assuming them deceased, the four symbiotes regrouped and escaped into the sewers.

 Riot is riding a host on the bus when Carnage locates him in the hive-mind.
 He tells Riot he is getting the family back together, which Riot agrees to rather quickly, earning a red faced possession.
-He leaves his current host looking for a new one among the bus riders, before finding the perfect host to get a job with the campaign of Peter Krane (believed to be Carnage’s current host).
+He leaves his current host looking for a new one among the bus riders, before finding the perfect host to get a job with the campaign of Peter Krane, where all his siblings had been hiding.

 Powers and Abilities